-1. To note the review of strategic risks as relevant to the Committee's remit.

-2. To review and approve the Risk Scores and Risk Management Action Plans associated with these risks.
-The Committee may wish to consider increases to some risk scores reflecting the current COVID-19 crisis.
+- 1. To note the review of strategic risks as relevant to the Committee's remit. - 2.
+To review and agree the Risk Scores and Risk Management Action Plans associated with these risks.

-2. Purpose of report
+2. Purpose

-2.1 The purpose of this report is to provide the Committee with an update on the Senior Management review of strategic organisational risks relating to the Committee's remit, via the Risk Management Actions Plans (MAPs) for these risks.
+2.1 The purpose of this report is to provide the Committee with an update on the Senior Management review of strategic organisational risks relating to the Committee's remit, via the Risk Management Actions Plans (MAPs) for these risks, to enable consideration of risk management assessment and approaches.
 Also included is the current Risk Register.

-3. Context
+3. Key Insights

-3.1 Risk Management is a key component of the College's internal control and governance arrangements, and as such is an important responsibility of the Senior Management Team, and the Board of Management.
+- 3.1 Risk Management is a key component of the College's internal control and governance arrangements, and as such is an important responsibility of the Senior Management Team, and the Board of Management.
 The current strategic risks have been identified by SMT and the Audit Committee, as the primary strategic risks currently faced by the College.
 The risks are aligned within the same framework of strategic themes as the College Strategic Plan.
-The risks included in the Risk Register have potential impacts on one or more of the College's strategic priorities.
+The risks included in the Risk Register have potential impacts on one or more of the College's strategic priorities. - 3.2 The strategic risks which most closely relate to the committee's remit (with current risk scores and RAG rating) are: - Risk 1 Failure to support successful student outcomes (Score 20, RED). - Risk 2 Failure to establish optimal pedagogical model (Score 5, Green). - Risk 3 Failure to achieve good student outcome/progression levels (Score 10, Amber). - Risk 26 Failure to achieve taught degree awarding powers (tDAP).
+(Score 12, Amber)